BrainAnnex/life123/README.md

 **Specifying the root path, and running Python scripts**

-When using an IDE such as PyCharm, the IDE automatically adds the root of the Life123 files (the location of the PyCharm project) to the value of the `sys.path` seen inside the execution of the Python files.
+When using an IDE such as PyCharm, *the IDE automatically adds the root of the Life123 files* (i.e. the location of the PyCharm project) to the value of the `sys.path` seen inside the execution of the Python files.

 If you opt not to use an IDE, or if you're using JupyterLab (such as the ones provided in Life123's `experiments` folder), an extra step is necessary.

 IMPORTANT: all steps below are AFTER doing the steps described in the earlier section.
+You should be in the local environment, and your prompt should be prefixed by (venv)

+*On Linux:*

+    (venv) $ export PYTHONPATH=$PYTHONPATH:`pwd`/venv/lib/python3.8/site-packages
+    (NOTE: you might need to change the path /venv/lib/python3.8/site-packages to whatever is on your machine) (venv) $ echo $PYTHONPATH     [To verify]

 *On Windows 7, if using the Command Prompt:*